vcsk02/VisionAI/report/report.md

 - An RGB image.
 - A categorical label from one of four classes: `class_0`, `class_1`, `class_2`, and `class_3`.

 The images are stored as standard image files (e.g., `.jpg`, `.png`).
-In total, there are several hundred labeled images; for the current experiments, the test split consists of 200 images (50 per class).
+In total, we work with several hundred labeled images; for the current experiments, the test split consists of 200 images (50 per class).

 ### 3.2 Data Splits